Säter mental hospital

 September 17, 2020 20 min read

-September 2020 update: Since I visited the mental hospital in December 2019, the town of Säter has acquired Fasta paviljongen.
+May 2022 update: Since I visited the mental hospital in December 2019, the town of Säter has acquired Fasta paviljongen.
 The plan is to demolish the building and build flats on the property.
-This is likely to happen in 2021, but preparations have already started with the removal of trees around the building.
-If you want to see the pavilion before it is turned into dust, go to Säter during 2020.
+This should have happened during 2021, but the building is still standing.
+Preparations for the teardown started last year, but seem to have come to a halt.
+The trees around the building have been removed.
+Go to Säter during 2022 if you want to see the pavilion before it is turned into dust.

 On a beautiful winter day in December 2019, I visited Säter; a small town in the county of Dalarna in central Sweden.